 •On the File menu, click New.
 (Alternatively, press Ctrl+N, or click the New toolbar button.)

 At this stage, the project contains only the default "Root" and "Component View" packages.
-These two package cannot be deleted or renamed.
+These two packages cannot be deleted or renamed.
 "Root" is the top grouping level for all other packages and elements in the project.
 "Component View" is required for code engineering; it typically stores one or more UML components that will be realized by the classes or interfaces of your project; however, we didn't create any classes yet.
 Therefore, let's first design the structure of our program, as follows:

 1.Right-click the "Root" package in the Model Tree window and select New Element | Package from the context menu.
 Rename the new package to "src".